 We are a clinical-stage specialty pharmaceutical company engaged in the discovery and development of proprietary prodrugs that we believe will be improved versions of widely prescribed, approved drugs.
 We employ our Ligand Activated Therapy, or LAT, platform technology to create our prodrugs, which in some cases may be eligible for composition-of-matter patent protection.
-We are building a pipeline of prodrug product candidates that target large market opportunities in pain, attention deficit hyperactivity disorder, or ADHD and central nervous system, or CNS, disorders.
-We own worldwide commercial rights for all of our product candidates, except that Shire Pharmaceuticals, LLC, or Shire, has a right of first refusal to acquire, license or commercialize our prodrug of methylphenidate, or KP415, which we are developing for the treatment of ADHD.
+Our most advanced product candidate is Apadaz (formerly known as KP201/APAP), consists of KP201, our prodrug of hydrocodone, combined with acetaminophen, or APAP.
+We are developing as an immediate release, or IR, product candidate for the short-term management of acute pain.
+In December 2015, we submitted a new drug application, or NDA, under Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act, or Section 505(b)(2) for Apadaz to the U.S. Food and Drug Administration, or FDA.
+The FDA subsequently accepted this NDA for priority review in February 2016.
+The FDA has set a target action date for review of the NDA under the Prescription Drug User Fee Act, or PDUFA, of June 9, 2016.
+We are also building a pipeline of additional prodrug product candidates that target large market opportunities in pain and attention deficit hyperactivity disorder, or ADHD.
+We own worldwide commercial rights for all of our product candidates, including Apadaz, except that Shire Pharmaceuticals, LLC, or Shire, has a right of first refusal to acquire, license or commercialize our prodrug of methylphenidate, or KP415, which we are developing for the treatment of ADHD.